Beatitudes: An Exploration of Z.Z. Packer’s “Geese” and Xu Xi’s “Famine”

 In “Famine,” the protagonist is aware of the consequences of her actions, starting with her first class ticket to New York.
 She intentionally stays in five-star hotels and eats in five-star restaurants, after having “studied the literature.”
 She orders meal after meal, “disgorges herself,” and eats again, like the Romans.
 She is living like there is no tomorrow because, obviously, the reader must eventually conclude, for her there is no tomorrow.
 Her staying in the hotel in isolation, rather than being out in the world, precludes any possibility of redemption through chance encounter with a stranger, falling in love, caring for others, a new career, or envisioning some new and exciting role for herself.

-She drives away other people who come to her table to make casual conversation, even when someone at the table next to hers mistakes her for someone she knows and went to school with back home.
+Indeed, she drives away other people who come to her table to make casual conversation, even when someone at the table next to hers mistakes her for someone she knows and went to school with back home.
 What are the odds?
 She isn’t going to socialize, even then when the uncanny happens.
 She is closed off to the world and cannot, or will not, be saved.
-In exile, she is in control of her life, or what is left of it.
+In psychological exile, she is in control of her life, or what is left of it.

 In contrast, Dina finds herself in exile against her will in a one room apartment with foreigners who are also strange people, and who have no hope of finding employment in Japan nor of returning home.
 Ari, also a foreigner, is the only one with a job, but it barely pays, and then he loses the job because, “They found out.”
 Found out what?
-That the group had turned to stealing groceries to live?
+That the group had resorted to stealing groceries to live?
 The group stops going out, giving up, because whenever they go outside they see people eating.

 And then they simply gave up.
 Some alloy of disgust and indifference checked the most human instinct, propelling them into a stagnant one-room dementia.
 It was a secret they shared: there were two types of hunger—one in which you would do anything for food, the other in which you could not bring yourself to complete the smallest task for it (201).